edent11/LocationsFinder/README.md

 # LocationsFinder

-### Collaborative application for trip planning and scheduling.
+### Collaborative application for planning and scheduling trips.

+Implemented with Java on Android studio

 https://github.com/edent11/LocationsFinder/assets/100879888/9d83b171-4bbd-405b-afbe-986f8f8b76e3

 # Overview:
 Users can search for new places for their upcoming trips and upload new places for other users.